-Links to feminist art organizations, directories, and various resources for women.
+Links to feminist art organizations, directories, and various art resources.

 A Window Between Worlds

 is dedicated to using art to help end domestic violence.

 is a non-profit arts organization founded in 1972.
 It is an artist run organization and exhibition space that supports the open exchange of ideas and risk-taking by women artists in order to provide support and visibility.

 American Women Artists